George B. McClellan: Maryland campaign

-After the defeat of Pope at Second Bull Run, President Lincoln reluctantly returned to the man who had mended a broken army before.
-He realized that McClellan was a strong organizer and a skilled trainer of troops, able to recombine the units of Pope's army with the Army of the Potomac faster than anyone.
+After the defeat of Pope at Second Bull Run, President Lincoln reluctantly returned to McClellan.
 On September 2, 1862, Lincoln named McClellan to command "the fortifications of Washington, and all the troops for the defense of the capital".
 The appointment was controversial in the Cabinet, a majority of whom signed a petition declaring to the president "our deliberate opinion that, at this time, it is not safe to entrust to Major General McClellan the command of any Army of the United States".
 The president admitted that it was like "curing the bite with the hair of the dog".
 But Lincoln told his secretary, John Hay, "We must use what tools we have.
 There is no man in the Army who can man these fortifications and lick these troops of ours into shape half as well as he.
 If he can't fight himself, he excels in making others ready to fight."

 Northern fears of a continued offensive by Robert E. Lee were realized when he launched his Maryland campaign on September 4, hoping to arouse pro-Southern sympathy in the slave state of Maryland.
 McClellan's pursuit began on September 5.
 He marched toward Maryland with six of his reorganized corps.
 Numbers vary as to the size of McClellan's force with its paper strength at 87,164.
 Steven R. Stotelmyer in Too Useful to Sacrifice places it at about 60,000 men, noting that the 87,000 number includes non-combat soldiers and units not immediately available.
-McClellan would leave two corps behind to defend Washington.
+McClellan left two corps behind to defend Washington.
 McClellan's reception in Frederick, Maryland, as he marched towards Lee's army, was described by the correspondent for Harper's Magazine: